olhalutaieva/olialutaieva/README.md

-- 👋 Hi, I’m @olialutaieva
+- 🖖🏽 Hi, I’m Olha Lutaieva!
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding for sure!
+And a few other thing like music and table tennis
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some exciting projects
 - 📫 How to reach me: olhalutaieva@gmail.com

 <!---